Are You Entitled To Full Pay If Injured At Work?

 Claim For Being Injured At Work On A No Win No Fee Basis

-When making a claim under this type of arrangement, you won’t have to pay your solicitor any upfront or ongoing fees for their work.
+When making a claim under this type of arrangement, you won’t have to pay your solicitor upfront.
+They also won’t ask for ongoing fees for their work.
 Additionally, you won’t have to pay them for their services if your claim is unsuccessful.

-In the event that your claim is successful, your solicitor will deduct a small percentage from your compensation award.
-This is known as a success fee and the amount they can take as one is capped by the law.
+If your claim is successful, your solicitor will receive a small fee from the compensation you are awarded.
+This is known as a success fee.
+The success fee is a capped percentage with a legal limit.

-If you have suffered an injury at work, and are unsure whether you could make a claim, you can contact our advisors today.
+If you have suffered an injury at work, and are unsure whether you could claim compensation, you can contact our advisors today.
 They can offer you free advice and connect you with one of the solicitors on our panel if they believe you have a valid claim.

 Contact Our Team

 Thank you for reading this guide.
-We hope that it has helped in your decision to start a claim for compensation for an accident at work.
+We hope that it has helped in your decision to seek compensation for an accident at work.
 Get in touch to learn more by:

 • Calling us on 020 3870 4868